rlence86/biznaga-load/README.md

     Pod2 --> DB
 ```

-The relationship between Users and Messages is defined here:
+There is no relationship between Users and Messages (in the DB tables):
 ```mermaid
 erDiagram
     User {